 Re: My baby has a cough and congestion, but I've been following the news and know I shouldn't use cold meds.
 Are there any safe ways to help my baby feel better?

-You're talking about the FDA's recent recommendation that antihistamines and decongestants not be given to children under age two -- get the full story here.
+You're talking about the FDA's recommendation that antihistamines and decongestants not be given to children under age two.
+Pediatrician Jennifer Shu, MD, FAAP, says to even avoid giving children cold medicine until age three or four.
 Luckily, we've got some easy and effective non-medicinal alternatives.

 [ ] Make your own steam room.
 Dress baby in light layers (no blanket), bring her in the bathroom and close the door, and run a hot shower.
 Sit for 10-15 minutes up to four times a day, and wipe baby's nose or use a bulb syringe afterwards.
 Remember -- never leave baby alone in the bathroom or bring her in the shower.